routeallthings/Network-Documentation-Automation/README.md

-# Device Validator
+# Network Documentation Automation

-The goal of this script was to be able to take XLSX data and validate switch configuration and access, health, and run some failover testing on the device.
+The purpose of this tool is to pull information from the network via CDP/LLDP discovery or manual entry in XLSX.
+Please fill in the configuration tab on the templated print 'XLSX sheet, along with all the data that you want to test.

 ## Getting Started